alevani/ant_war_simulation/README.md

 ## Intersesting colletive behaviours to replicate

+## Can be included in the simulation

-should we include heat and night/day periode?
+- Include heat and night/day period?

-Should we inlcude small diffrence in terrain height?
+- Include small difference in terrain height?

-Should we inlcude seasons?
+- Include seasons?

-should we have no nest in start and workers have to create it by gathering dirt (can look back at the simple rule to building strucutre from the article).
+should we have no nest in start and workers have to create it by gathering dirt (can look back at the simple rule to building structure from the article).

 ## Sketch of model